Using RSD in Quality Control and Method Validation

 By RSDCalc Team · March 15, 2026 · Applications

-In a quality lab, you don’t just want a number — you want to know how trustworthy that number is.
-Relative standard deviation is the workhorse statistic for answering that question.
+In a quality lab, you don’t just want a number you want to know how trustworthy that number is.
+Relative standard deviation equivalent to the coefficient of variation is the workhorse statistic for answering that question.
+See our RSD formula and applications sections for the full overview.

 The validation question